anttipham/Recommender-Systems/assignment3/README.md

 #### **Group Aggregation**

+Group recommendations combine the recommendations of each user in a group into one aggregated list of recommendation.
 Common group recommendation aggregation methods include the average aggregation, and least misery.
 These are assumed to be known from assingment 2, however, they are described below.

 In average aggregation all members are considered equals.
 So, the rating of an item for a group of users will be given be averaging the scores of an item across all group members.
 The movie $i$ group score is equal to the average of predicted ratings for all the group $g$ members, i.e.: